 The material difference between equity shown in DAS LEI's statutory financial statements and the excess of assets over liabilities as calculated for SII purposes is the differing valuations rules for assets and liabilities under the two regimes.
 See section D for detailed explanations of the differences between the valuations of the assets and liabilities.
-Below is a reconciliation to the financial statements.
+A reconciliation of SII own funds to equity presented in the financial statements is shown below.